atharaq/atharaq.github.io/discrete/lesson3.md

 **Definition**: For a natural number $n \geq 0$, the *factorial* of $n$, written $n!$, is equal to the number of arrangements of a collection of $n$ distinct objects.

-Later on we will prove that $n!$ is equal to the previously given recursive formula.
-(This is strange in the case of $n = 0$, as it's not clear what an arrangement of $0$ objects is, but we will have to define things precisely first to make sense of it.)
+Later on we will prove the *equivalence* of these definitions: that is, for any $n \geq 0$, the number of arrangements of a collection of $n$ distinct objects is equal to the previously given recursive formula.
+(This is strange in the case of $n = 0$, as it's not clear what an arrangement of 0 objects is, but we will have to define things precisely first to make sense of it.)

 ### Generalization: Functions